All about energy efficient home design - building enclosures, product selection and energy efficiency strategies.

 More importantly, these firms are not generally at the forefront of green design.
 But like everything else in the industry they will likely start following suit eventually, we just haven’t seen a lot yet.
 If you find some really good ones, let us know.

-Drawing your own plans:
+Drawing your own house plans:

 This can be quite fun and rewarding, and if you do your research you can get a great product that suits your lifestyle and needs quite well.
 Keep in mind it will be quite time consuming, and there might be a hefty learning curve if you’re new to it.